giacomoratta/plaax-nodejs/docs/_MVP1.md

 - Create one-time cloudformation templates
   - create S3 bucket for release with retention days
   - create dynamo-db tables by env
+- Copy only handler and code specific for a lambda
+  - with handler in the main level (no function dir)